Justine Bateman rips Hollywood's use of AI, says tech is 'getting away from humans' - ExBulletin

 The late Carrie Fisher was digitally edited into the 2015 film “Star Wars: The Force Awakens” after her death.

-AI HAS KEANU REEVES, HARRISON FORD AND ELON MUSK GRIMES’ EX-FRIEND ABOUT ITS USE

-“So it’s been going on for a long time,” Bateman said, “but the difference now is that the AI is so much more advanced.
-You can take advantage of that.
-So you can take advantage of those analytics more completely than five years ago.” . .”
+“So it’s been going on for a long time,” Bateman said, “but the difference now is that the AI is so much more advanced. years ago.”

 In the next movie, “Indiana Jones and the Dial of Fate“, artificial intelligence is used to reimagine Harrison Ford’s face as if he were still 35 years old.

-Given the current climate that includes a nearly month-long writers’ strike led by the Writer’s Guild of America (WGA), Bateman draws attention to an issue that many writers fear is having their work stolen.
+Given the current climate which includes a period of almost a month writers’ strike Led by the Writer’s Guild of America (WGA), Bateman draws attention to a problem that many writers fear – their work will be stolen.

-“It’s more complex than what I’m going to say, but you basically give it a bunch of information, give it a task and then, based on the information it has, it gives you the outcome,” she says. about AI programming. .
-“He does the job you gave him.
-If you ask him to write a script, what do you train him on?
+“It’s more complex than what I’m about to say, but basically you…provide him with a bunch of information, give him a task and then, based on the information he has, he gives you the result,” she says of the AI. programming.
+“He does the job you gave him. … If you ask him to write a script, what do you train him on?
 What do you feed him on?
 Other people’s scripts.
-It’s plagiarism.
-Its use is going to have an incredibly bad effect on the entertainment industry.”
+It’s plagiarism .. its use is going to have an incredibly bad – disastrous effect on the entertainment industry.”

 The WGA has a litany of concerns and demands for the Alliance of Motion Picture and Television Producers (AMPTP).
-According to its website, the WGA has specific proposals regarding artificial intelligence, including “regulating AI on projects covered by a Minimum Basic Agreement (MBA); AI cannot write or rewrite literary material; may not be used as source material; and MBA-covered material may not be used to train the AI.”
+According to its website, the WGA has specific proposals regarding artificial intelligence, including “regulating AI on projects covered by a Minimum Basic Agreement (MBA); AI cannot write or rewrite literary material; may not be used as source material; and material covered by the MBA may not be used to train the AI.”

 On the other side, some players in the entertainment industry have expressed concerns about less artificial intelligence and more compensation.

 Paul Schrader, the famed ‘Taxi Driver’ screenwriter and ‘American Gigolo’ director, previously wrote on Facebook: “The WGA’s stance on AI is a fascinating conundrum.
-The guild doesn’t fear AI as much as it does fear of not being paid Dig into the logic It is obvious that AI will become a force in cinematic entertainment.
+The guild doesn’t fear AI as much as it does Afraid of not being paid Logic It is obvious that AI will become a force in cinematic entertainment.

 “I think that’s the position of the WGA: if a WGA member employs AI, he should be paid as a writer.
 If a producer uses AI to create a script, he must find a WGA writer to pay.”